Yohenba18/Voting-Dapp/README.md

 1. Owner of the contract can register candidates with there name and address
 2. Voters can vote for the candidate using there addresses
-3. 1 voter can give vote only once
+3. A voter can give vote only once
 4. Leading candidates details can be viewed

 # App Screenshot